metabase/metabase/docs/troubleshooting-guide/cant-see-tables.md

 ## Can the Metabase account access the table?

-**Root cause:** The login ID that Metabase uses to query the database does not have privileges to view the table.
+**Root cause:** The login ID that Metabase uses to query the database doesn't have privileges to view the table.

 **Steps to take:** Use the SQL Editor to write and run a simple query like the one shown immediately above: